-In June of 2002, another decision was made.
-This time it was decided to bring all three remaining birds into captivity at the captive-breeding facility in Olinda, Maui run by the Zoological Society of San Diego.
+In June 2002, another decision was made.
+This time it was decided to bring all three remaining birds into captivity at the captive-breeding facility in Olinda, Maui run by San Diego Zoo Global.

 In September 2004, the male Po'ouli from HR3 was captured and transported to the Maui Bird Conservation Center.
-The male was considered to be a very old individual with only one eye.
-On November 26, 2004 this bird that was hoped to be a last ditch effort to save an extremely rare Hawaiian forest bird died.
-The other two individuals believed to be the only remaining Po'ouli in the world were never seen again.
+The male was a very old individual with only one eye.
+On November 26, 2004, despite attempts to help the bird, he died.
+Coincidentally the other two individuals, believed to be the only remaining Po'ouli in the world, were last seen during this same period and then were never seen again.

-We currently have research efforts ongoing in Hanawi and elsewhere for other endangered forest birds in the hopes that the recovery efforts will not come too late in the future.
-While the Po'ouli is believed to be extinct, we still hold onto hope that one will show up while we are out there helping other birds.
+We currently have research and management efforts ongoing in Hanawi and elsewhere for other endangered forest birds in hopes that recovery efforts will not come too late for other species.
+While the Po'ouli is believed to be extinct, we still hold onto hope that one will show up while we are helping other birds.

 Reynolds, M.H. and T.J.
 Snetsinger.
 2001.
 The Hawaii Rare Bird Search 1994-1996.
 Studies in Avian Biology 22:133-143.